Harrison Bader Preview, Player Props: Yankees vs. Tigers

 Harrison Bader At The Plate

-- In 58.0% of his 81 games this season, Bader has picked up at least one hit.
-He's also had 15 multi-hit games.

-- In 8.6% of his games this season, he has homered, and 2.3% of his trips to the plate.
+- He has hit a home run in 8.5% of his games this year, and 2.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.